thoth-station/core/docs/TermsAndConditionsForTheScrum.md

 Thoth Station Hibabitants, v0.3.0, 2021-Mar-30

-A scrum sprint (or iteration) is 2 weeks of calendar time, and a task shouldcan not span more than one sprint.
+A scrum sprint (or iteration) is 2 weeks of calendar time, and a task should/can not span more than one sprint.
 If a task can not be accomplished in one sprint it must be broken up.
 Issues are created by the team.
 Issues are assigned to persons (they become an assignee of the issue) when a person picks up the card and starts working on it (pulls it into the ‘in progress’ list).

 An Issue must include a User Story, a list of Acceptance Criteria, (optionally) a link to a Key Result, and a measure of complexity/time estimate.
 A list of References to the prior art, external documents, … could be included.
-Time is equivalent to the splits of an iteration you need to deliver the complexity of ana issue.
+Time is equivalent to the splits of an iteration, you need to deliver the complexity of an issue.

 Links to PRs that are implementing/fulfilling the acceptance criteria should be included as a comment on the issue.
 It must be present if the issue is closed.

-We have a list of Projects to cluster issues into contexts, but issues must not be on a project, they can also be just within a repository.
+We have a list of [Github Projects](https://github.com/orgs/thoth-station/projects) to cluster issues into contexts, there is no hard requirement that all issues must not be on a project, some of them can just stay within a repository.

 Issues are managed on GitHub, we use [labels](https://github.com/thoth-station/core/blob/master/community/labels.md).